 Understating the required Hardware for Python Programming can be a daunting task, especially for beginners.

-For most, learning a programming language is one of the best decisions they could make in their lifetime.
+For most, learning python programming language is one of the best decisions they could make in their lifetime.
 I mean, why not; programming has become so integral in the modern world that the US Bureau of Labor Statistics estimate that people opting for software-related jobs in the year 2026 could exceed more than 24% alone.

 - Processors: Intel® Core™ i3 or AMD Ryzen 3250u CPU

 - Operating System: Windows 7, Linux 64-bit RHEL or Mac OS X 10.11 & up

 - Disk Space: 1-2GB of Hard Drive space